 The walls of your home colour your world.
 They are what set the mood for everyday life.
 So, the way you apply your paint can be just as important as the colour itself.

-Start from where you cut in and roll across the wall.
-For best results, roll as far into the the brushed area as possible.
+- Start from where you cut in and roll across the wall.
+For best results, roll as far into the brushed area as possible.

 Tip: Paint in a ‘W’ motion.
 This will ensure an even distribution across your wall.

 - After you have covered a section of the wall, it’s time to lay-off to get a smooth finish.
 This is arguably the most important step in rolling a wall and should be done when you’ve painted a section roughly 3-4 meters.
 Laying-off your wall means giving it a smooth consistent finish and hiding those streaky brush strokes.
 Simply place your unloaded roller at the top left corner of your wall.
 Ensure the handle side of your roller is to the right.
 Then with almost zero pressure roll straight down your wall until you reach the bottom.
 Remove your roller, return to the top, and slightly overlap where you just rolled so that each panel rubs away the line from the previous lay-off.

 - And you’re done!
 Simply clean up using Dulux Envirosolutions® Waste Hardener and enjoy your beautiful new walls.

 More how to guides

 Your ceilings can sometimes be overlooked, but with a refreshing colour and a flawless finish you'll give people a reason to look up and admire your handy work.